samuelcolvin/land-registry-price-paid-data/README.md

 ### Example

-To demonstrate that this isn't completely pointless, `example_processing.ipynb` (and it's plain python sister) demconstrate loading the DataFrame and plotting house price vs. distance from central london for houses purchased since November 2013 within 12 miles of London.
+To demonstrate that this isn't completely pointless, `example_processing.ipynb` (and it's plain python sister) demconstrate loading the DataFrame and plotting house price vs. distance from central london for houses purchased since June 2013 within the city of London.